-To apply to our Postdoctoral Fellowship, please include in one packet a letter of interest, curriculum vitae, official graduate school transcripts and three letters of recommendation (one from an academic source and two from clinical supervisors).
+To apply to our Postdoctoral Fellowship, please include in one packet (to be mailed to Dr. Kendra Nickerson) a letter of interest, curriculum vitae, official graduate school transcripts and three letters of recommendation (one from an academic source and two from clinical supervisors).

 Application Deadline: Position is open until filled.
 Applications will be reviewed beginning February 01, 2014.

 Kendra Nickerson, Ph.D.